peasantsboot/MigrationExercise/exercises/ex1/README.md

 <br>![](/exercises/ex1/images/Dashboard.png)

 5. Switch back to the list of <b>Scenario Evaluation</b> requests.
 From the Additional Options menu, you can select <b>Trigger Analysis</b> to schedule a new evaluation run based on the most recent data extraction.
 Let's skip this for now as data did not change.
-Furthermore, you have the option to download details about the latest evaluation run either in an Excel format or as a PDF file.
+Furthermore, you have the option to download details about the latest evaluation run either in an Excel format via **Export** or as a PDF file via **Generate Report**.

 <br>![](/exercises/ex1/images/Eval_Actions.png)

-6. The option as .xlsx file lists all integration scenarios that were part of the request with migration effort and status as well as the rules applied to them.
+6. The option **Export** lists all integration scenarios that were part of the request with migration effort and status as well as the rules applied to them  as .xlsx file.
 In addtion, you find a tab providing more details about the modernization recommendations.

 <br>![](/exercises/ex1/images/Excel.png)

-7. The option as .pdf file features the previously mentioned details about the integration scenarios while also providing a written summary of adapters and the assessment in general, with charts and tables as visual aids.
+7. The option **Generate Report** creates a .pdf file that features the previously mentioned details about the integration scenarios while also providing a written summary of adapters and the assessment in general, with charts and tables as visual aids.
 It also maps the t-shirt effort estimation to effort estimation in person days based on project experience.
 This file is suited as a summarizing report, that can be used for example for management.

 <br>![](/exercises/ex1/images/pdf.png)